y-pleim/MonteCarlo/docs/getting_started.rst

  Spin configuration: 0, 1, 1, 1, 0, 1.
  Energy: -1.8

-Generating a random spin configuration
+Generating a random spin configuration and additional functions
-''''''''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
-The following example demonstrates how to create a random spin configuration:
+The following example demonstrates how to create and print a random spin configuration with N=8 sites.
+The functionality of the n_sites method is also demonstrated.
 ::

  import montecarlo